What is Charles Proxy?

 You may need to quit and reopen Safari to see the change.

-On macOS, please follow the instructions for macOS above.
-These instructions only apply on Windows.
+On macOS, please follow the instructions for the macOS above.
+These instructions only apply to Windows.

 - In Charles go to the Help menu and choose "SSL Proxying > Save Charles Root Certificate".
 Save the root certificate as a Binary Certificate (.cer) to your desktop, or somewhere where you can easily access it in the next step.